servalproject/serval-dna/doc/Servald-Configuration.md

     interfaces.UINT.dummy_address=IN_ADDR
     interfaces.UINT.dummy_netmask=IN_ADDR
-    interfaces.UINT.dummy_filter_broadcasts=BOOLEAN
+    interfaces.UINT.drop_unicasts=BOOLEAN
+    interfaces.UINT.drop_broadcasts=BOOLEAN

+The `dummy_address` option sets the interface's unicast (receive) IP address.

+The `dummy_netmask` option sets the interface's unicast (receive) IP network mask, which together with `dummy_address` determines the interface's IP broadcast address.

+The `drop_unicasts`, option, if true, will drop overlay frames addressed to the interface's unicast IP address, so that only broadcast packets will be read.

-If the `dummy_filter_broadcasts` option is true, then the dummy interface will not carry broadcast packets, to simulate the effect of the WiFi drivers on some Android devices which filter out broadcast packets.
+The `drop_broadcasts`, option, if true, will drop overlay frames addressed to the interface's broadcast IP address, so that only unicast packets will be read.
+This can simulate the effects of the Fi-Fi drivers on some Android devices that filter out broadcast packets (to prevent the device from waking up unless there is traffic explicitly sent to it).

+[Serval Infrastructure]: ./Serval-Infrastructure.md
 [Bourne shell]: http://en.wikipedia.org/wiki/Bourne_shell
 [shell wildcard]: http://www.kernel.org/doc/man-pages/online/pages/man7/glob.7.html
 [open(2)]: http://www.kernel.org/doc/man-pages/online/pages/man2/open.2.html